-.eff ASCII format, best if you want to be able to open the file in an editor or print it

-- .efz GNU Zip compressed ASCII, same as .eff but in a zip archive - .efb binary compressed format, the smallest & fastest format due to its binary form
+- .EF2: The only Lossless format for models created in 2024 and later versions - .eff ASCII format, best if you want to be able to open the file in an editor or print it.
+For a description of the .EFF file formats click here. - .efz GNU Zip compressed ASCII, same as .eff but in a zip archive - .efb binary compressed format, the smallest & fastest format due to its binary form